CalebC277/DataPrivacy/README.md

 ### Build and Compile

-All of these files can be built and comiled by:
+All of these files can be built and compiled by:

 ```bash
 python3 hybrid.py